longestpath/shouldireallydeploytoday/README.md

 ## A bit more explanation...

 As Software Engineers, our job and our passion is to make things.
-Almost every one of us works on software that is not life-threatening.
+Almost every one of us works on software that is not life-threatening in the event of a bug.
 Try as we may discussing things like feature location, impact analysis, automated testing, BDD,TDD, static analysis, and a host of other things... there's no substitute for you, a professional, and your gut.

 We are designers, craftspeople, communicators, and need to take pride in our work, our process, and our occupation.